Laura Fuentes

 Quick Tomato Tortellini Soup

 There are many reasons I love incorporating this soup into my weekly meal plan.
 It takes just 5 minutes to prep, then you just let it cook!
-And it can be a whole meal in a bowl, so it makes it super easy when feeding a large family.
+And it can be a whole meal in a bowl, making it super easy to feed a large family.

 a collage of the steps making of the tomato tortellini soup: ingredients and pouring cream into the soup